 Inspired by YouTube video, couple intoxicate men in movie halls to steal valuables

-A couple in Lucknow, India, inspired by a YouTube video, befriended men on Facebook and tricked them into movie dates where they spiked their drinks and stole valuables.
-The duo has been arrested and accused of carrying out the same scheme for two years, with valuables worth ₹3 lakh ($4,100) recovered.
-Two FIRs have been lodged against them, and similar cases are being investigated by other police stations.
+A couple in Lucknow, India, have been arrested for tricking men they befriended on Facebook into meeting them at a shopping mall, spiking their drinks and stealing their valuables.
+The couple, who have been carrying out the scam for two years, were caught with goods worth INR3 lakh ($4,261) and have been charged under several sections of the Indian Penal Code.

 LUCKNOW The proverb -- bad news comes in twos -- came true for several men who fell into the trap laid out by 25-year-old Ankita Katariya and her 35-year-old husband Amit Kumar.